Owatonna, Northfield, Mankato West rule Big Nine Conference in truncated All-Sports Cup

 The very concept of an All-Sports Cup is an inexact science, specifically when it comes to the Big Nine Conference.

 And what about gymnastics?
-For some reason the Big Nine doesn't list the standings or results.
+For some reason the conference site doesn't list the standings or results.
 The only information given is a compilation of historic champions and individual all-conference performers from the most recent season.
 This past winter, Owatonna, claimed the title for the fifth straight year.

-Throw in the fact that Winona doesn’t have a girls hockey team, Red Wing doesn’t compete in wrestling and schools are broken into a pair of separate districts, and it becomes crystal clear why this process is not considered empirical.
+Throw in the fact that Winona doesn’t have a girls hockey team, Red Wing doesn’t sponsor wrestling and schools are broken into a pair of separate districts for football, and it becomes crystal clear why this process is not considered empirical.
 That can especially be said for 2019-20 considering the entire spring slate was wiped away by the increased concerns over the COVID-19 pandemic.

 Despite all of its inherent faults, though, it was still interesting to dive into the numbers and reflect on how things panned out during the fall and winter seasons.